The Debbie Drake Show

-The Debbie Drake Show was an American exercise television show hosted by Debbie Drake that ran from 1960 to 1978.
+The Debbie Drake Show is an American exercise television show hosted by Debbie Drake that aired in syndication from 1960 to 1978.

 Background

 Debbie Drake started her show on WHIO-TV in Dayton, Ohio, then transferred to WISH-TV in Indianapolis' before the show gained a following and was syndicated nationwide.

 Reception

 The show was popular with men and women alike.